shiftenterdev/snapovia/README.md

 <a href="https://img.shields.io/badge/Development-onprogress-orange"><img src="https://img.shields.io/badge/Development-onprogress-orange" alt=""></a>
 </p>

-## Snapovia(Previously Butikshop) [Under development..]
+## Snapovia [Under development..]

-Sanpovia(single store based) is an ecommerce framework built with laravel and idea from Magento.
-This combination makes a new ecommerce platfrom which will be faster and optimized in process and user experience.
+Snapovia(single store based) is an ecommerce framework built with laravel and idea from Magento.
+This combination makes a new ecommerce platform which will be faster and optimized in process and user experience.
 We will have the following features:

 - Laravel framework